hbckleikamp/CHEW/README.md

     - The routine optionally uses SMSNet for de novo annotation, and MSFragger for database searching against a clustered database
 2. Peplist2finalDB:
     - This routine constructs a focused database from a user-supplied peplist, through an initial alignment step with DIAMOND, followed by database searching with MSFragger and filtering cycles.
     - The user wants to use different softwares to generate their own peptides, they can supply a peplist in fasta or tabular format
+    - The focused database can be used to annotate other files, or can be used with different database searching tools.
 3. Annotate_final
     - This routine uses a focused database to perform final annoatation with MSFragger
     - Resulting files can be filtered on false discovery rate, and will contain lowest common ancestor annotation